catberry/catberry/docs/services/index.md

 Logger service in Locator with own Logger which sends messages to Graylog, for example.

-To register own components you should remember that for server and browser you probably need different implementations of you component.
+To register own components you should keep in ming that for server and browser you probably need different implementations of your component if it depends on environment.

 Learn more how to use Service Locator in next section.